Merv Janke

 Mervyn John Janke (born 7 November 1956) is an Australian former motorcycle speedway ride.

 Career

 Janke started racing in the British leagues during the 1977 National League season, when riding for the Coatbridge/Glasgow Tigers.
 He improved significantly over the following seasons, topping the club's season averages in 1979, when recording 9.06.

-In 1980, he joined Halifax Dukes in the top tier British League for the 1980 British League season, where he would stay until the end of the 1982 season.
+In 1980, Janke joined Halifax Dukes in the top tier British League for the 1980 British League season, where he would stay until the end of the 1982 season.

-He represented the Australia national speedway team on several occasions.
+Janke represented the Australia national speedway team on several occasions.